nauzleyabedini/Clinical-Note-Evaluation/README.md

 ## 🚀 Next Steps
 The primary objective of the next iteration is to bridge OpenAI's cost and basic safety heuristics with Anthropic's strict compliance - the core challenge in developing a scalable, reliable AI clinical note auditor.

 1. **Manual Prompt Tuning (N=10 Pilot) (*In Progress*):** Refine Anthropic's prompt to be less sensitive to harmless omissions and manually add strict HCC/MEAT validation rules to OpenAI's prompt.
+Improve both model's ability to dismiss structural nuances that could be construed as stylistic preferences.
 A small sample will be used to conserve token costs.
 2. **Scale Human Evaluation (*In Progress*):** Expand the manual human grading to the full 67-note dataset to establish a statistically robust Gold Standard.
 3. **Automatic Prompt Optimization (APO) (*Future*):** Leverage an APO framework on the full dataset to aggressively optimize OpenAI (`gpt-4o-mini`).
 The objective is to refine the cheaper model achieve comparable safety and compliance profiles as the human judge, as indicated by improvement in Cohen's kappa. notably, APO will be introduced once a manually fine-tuned model is produced to focus on edge-case performance.